Pomo traditional narratives: Origin

-Talk about origin of Pomo people, where they come from, what life was like for them, etc...

 The Pomo are a group of Natives who originate in California.
 They descend from the Hokan speaking people of the Sonoma County region.
 Their territory lying in North California, centered in the Russian River valley on the boarder of the Pacific Coast, stretching out a 50 to 100 mile radius.
 Present day San Francisco is where they settled for more than ten thousand years before the initial contact with the Europeans.
 Once settled in 1850 the U.S government pushed out the Pomo and forced them onto reservations so they could take the land and give it to the new incoming Americans.

-Creation Stories
+Creation stories

 There are multiple creation stories told in different variants on the same topic.
 Some tribes have different traditional stories specific to each tribe but some also have similar ones and share the same stories.
 The Coyote, fox and birds reign supreme when it comes to the creation of things in the Pomo culture.